Regulation Text

 - "What's the difference between an AFM and a POH?" — The AFM is the FAA-approved, aircraft-specific document required to be on board.
 The POH is the manufacturer's pilot handbook; in many GA airplanes (especially newer Cessnas and Pipers), the POH is the AFM when it carries the FAA-approval pages.

-- "What's an ALS, and where does § 91.175 reference it?" — Approach Light System. § 91.175(c)(3)(i) lets you descend below DH/MDA when the approach light system is in sight, with the caveat about red terminating bars and red side row bars.
+- "What's an ALS, and where does § 91.175 reference it?" — Approach Light System. § 91.175(c)(3)(i) permits descent below DH/MDA when the approach light system is in sight, with the caveat about red terminating bars and red side row bars.

 - "What's MAA?" — Maximum Authorized IFR altitude.
-Shows up on enroute charts and ties to airspace and navaid reception.
+It appears on enroute charts and ties to airspace and navaid reception.

-The examiner isn't testing recall.
-They're testing whether you can connect a § 1.2 term to the reg that uses it.
-Know the connections, not the dictionary.
+The examiner is not testing recall but whether the applicant can connect a § 1.2 term to the reg that uses it.
+The connections matter more than the dictionary.

 When an Obscure Abbreviation Matters

-Here's where § 1.2 earns its keep — the day you're reading a reg, hit an unfamiliar acronym, and need to know where to look.
+This is where § 1.2 earns its keep — when reading a reg, encountering an unfamiliar acronym, and needing to know where to look.

-Scenario: you're working through § 91.213(d) — the inoperative-equipment provision for aircraft without an MEL.
-You see "MEL" referenced over and over.
-Quick check: § 1.2 defines MEL as "minimum equipment list."
-Good.
-Now you keep reading and hit a reference to "TSO" equipment — § 1.2 has that too (Technical Standard Order).
-The reg makes sense once the vocabulary is decoded.
+For example, in § 91.213(d) — the inoperative-equipment provision for aircraft without an MEL — "MEL" is referenced repeatedly.
+A quick check confirms § 1.2 defines MEL as "minimum equipment list."
+Continuing through the section, a reference to "TSO" equipment also appears, and § 1.2 covers that as well (Technical Standard Order).
+The regulation makes sense once the vocabulary is decoded.

-But here's the trap.
-You're studying wake turbulence separation behind a "heavy" aircraft.
-You flip to § 1.2 looking for "heavy" — and it isn't there.
-Neither is "large," "small," or any of the ATC weight categories.
-Why?
-Because "heavy" is an ATC term, not a CFR term.
+There is a trap, however.
+When studying wake turbulence separation behind a "heavy" aircraft, a search of § 1.2 for "heavy" comes up empty — and so do "large," "small," and the other ATC weight categories.
+The reason is that "heavy" is an ATC term, not a CFR term.
 It lives in AIM 4-3-2 and the Pilot/Controller Glossary. § 1.2 only covers the abbreviations the FAA uses inside 14 CFR — the regulations themselves.

-The lesson: § 1.2 is your decoder for the regs.
-When the term isn't there, walk the hierarchy — AIM, then the Pilot/Controller Glossary, then the relevant Advisory Circular, then the FAR/AIM glossary up front.
-Knowing where to look beats memorizing what's in any one place.
+The lesson: § 1.2 is the decoder for the regs.
+When a term is not there, walk the hierarchy — AIM, then the Pilot/Controller Glossary, then the relevant Advisory Circular, then the FAR/AIM glossary up front.
+Knowing where to look beats memorizing what is in any one place.